unahouExosite/docs/portals/README.md

 Sends a password reset email for this user.

+##### Permissions

+* Any one can use this endpoint to reset password.

 ##### Request

-Request contains a JSON object with the following keys:
+* Request contains a JSON object with the following keys:

-* `"email"` - email address of a Portals user
+    * `"email"` - email address of a Portals user.
     * `"action"` - what to do.
 Supported values:
         * `"reset"` - send user a password reset request

 ##### Response

-On success, HTTP status code is 200 and HTTP response body is empty.

-On failure, HTTP status code is 400 or greater and the HTTP response body contains a JSON formatted response object.
+* `200 OK`: Returned if reset password request is allowed, will receive a reset password email.
+* `400 Bad Request`: Returned along with  JSON formatted response object.
 Response object may contain the following keys:

-* `"errors"` - array of error identifier strings
+    * `"errors"` - array of error identifier strings.
         * `"missing_*"` - some required input was missing.
 E.g. missing_email indicates missing or empty (blank) email.

-    * `"failed"` - some other error occurred
+        * `"failed"` - some other error occurred.

-* `"notices"` - array of user-readable error strings
+    * `"notices"` - array of user-readable error strings.

 ##### Example